 These are the steps in the adoption process in Rhode Island

-- Step two: Enroll in a home study and adoption preparation class.
+- Enroll in a home study and adoption preparation class.
 These are eight to ten-week classes that meet once a week.
-The will prepare you for the task of fitting a new child smoothly into your home.
+They will prepare you for the task of fitting a new child smoothly into your home.
 They will also let the home finder get to know you better and find a good match between you and a child.

-- Step Five: Wait for a match.
-This may take anywhere from a week to years depending on how flexible you are about the type of child you are willing to consider.
+- Wait for a match.
+This may take anywhere from a week to years, depending on how flexible you are about the type of child you are willing to consider.

-- Step Six: Learn about the child.
+- Learn about the child.
 You will be presented medical history, background information, educational records, and professional assessments.
 The decide if you think the child is a good fit for your home

-- Step seven: Meet the child and begin visits.
-If you decided to proceed with the match, you would then start visiting with the child.
+- Meet the child and begin visits.
+If you choose to proceed with the match, you would then start visiting with the child.

-- Step eight: Lastly, finalize the adoption.
+- Lastly, finalize the adoption.
 After six months of living together, you will have to go to family court and legally adopt the child.

-Finding a child to fill your home with love, shouldn’t be a scary prospect.
-In the past is was much more difficult to achieve same sex couple adoption.
-With the great strides our country has made toward equality, the process has become easier.
-Although, you still may want some help.
-Seeking the counsel of an experienced adoption attorney is a good place to start.
+Finding a child to fill your home with love shouldn’t be a scary prospect.
+In the past, it was much more challenging to achieve same-sex couple adoption.
+With the great strides our country has made toward equality, the process has become more accessible.
+Although you still may want some help.
+Seeking the counsel of an experienced adoption attorney is an excellent place to start.
 After all, you don’t want to go through this alone.